Tag Archives: comics

 Materials written for native speakers of French will have much richer vocabularies and grammatical constructions than those written for learners.
 If you want to start on something written for you the learner, rather than a francophone, here are a few options to look at.

-2. languagecomics.com have a series of comics published on-line that are written for learners.
+3. languagecomics.com have a series of comics published on-line that are written for learners.
 There are a few available for free to try out and the rest can be accessed via a subscription.
 Episodes are a page or two long, with links for difficult words, as well as other resources.
+These also appear to be targeted at adolescent learners of French.
 Definitely worth trying if you find comics for native speakers daunting.

-3. Luc et Sophie.
-These are beginner comics, suited to 7-11 year olds that are learning French.
+4. Luc et Sophie.
+These are beginner comics, suited to 7-11 year olds who are learning French.
 I found them a bit annoying, but if you like young sibling rivalry antics, they may suit you.
+Vocabulary is found at the back of each short comic.
+If you feel daunted by long texts and want to feel a sense of achievement at finishing something, these very short comics will be an ideal start.

 It’s all down to how comfortable you feel with the language you don’t know.
 If you are confident, then dive straight into the classics: Lucky Luke, Tintin and Astérix.
 Then venture beyond those based on your tastes or language goals.
 But if they are still at your frustration level, start with those that are written for beginners and work your way up.